 If sleeping in Rabat Airport does not appeal to you, there are no hotels at the airport to seek refuge.
 The nearest hotels are:

-- Riad A La Belle Etoile - airport shuttle available for extra charge
+- Riad A La Belle Etoile - (10 min from the airport) Airport transfers available for 200 Dhs (for up to 4 people).

 - ATM / Cash Machine - Location: Landside